databendlabs/databend/website/blog/2022-12-29-sqllogictest-framework.md

 - For some historical reasons, databend's original sqllogictest framework was the python version, as seen in [rfc for sqllogictest](https://databend.rs/doc/contributing/rfcs/new_sql_logic_test_framework)
 - We decided to rewrite it in rust for the following reasons:
-  - Unified codebase, all with rust, long-term can improve the framework development and iteration speed, after all, the whole team is rustacean.
+  - By having a unified codebase written in Rust, we can improve the speed of development and iteration on our framework in the long term.
+This is because the entire team is proficient in Rust.
-  - The old framework did not have a strict parser front end and some errors could not be caught.
+  - The previous framework lacked a strict parser at the front end, which resulted in some errors going undetected.
   - [sqllogictest-rs](https://github.com/risinglightdb/sqllogictest-rs) crate is maturing and building databend's new sqllogictest framework based on it can save a lot of labor.
   - Switching from python to rust, there is a potential performance gain.
 The current python version of sqllogictest has a suboptimal runtime, resulting in a slower CI, and a more desirable end result, **with about 10x improvement**.